miroi/fortran_input_reader/README.md

 This project also serves as the comprehensive (unit) tester of the standalone Fortran module (library).

-Two files for free distribution into your codes are [input_reader.F90](https://github.com/miroi/fortran_input_reader/blob/master/src/lib/input_reader.F90) (as module) and [ parse_input.F90](https://github.com/miroi/fortran_input_reader/blob/master/src/lib/parse_input.F90) (as subroutine).
+The two files for free distribution into your codes are [input_reader.F90](https://github.com/miroi/fortran_input_reader/blob/master/src/lib/input_reader.F90) (as module) and [ parse_input.F90](https://github.com/miroi/fortran_input_reader/blob/master/src/lib/parse_input.F90) (as subroutine).